wtlin1228/blog/content/blog/0001-frontend-milestoned-in-junyiacademy/index.md

 The new tech stack is `React`, `React Query`, `Redux`, `Redux Toolkit`, `Testing Library`, `TypeScript`, `Next.js` and `Material UI`.

+### SSR and Preview Mode

+`Next.js` is chosen to be the new frontend server side rendering framework for the new architecture (previous one is `Flask` + `Jinja2` 🥸).
+It provides a lot of basic features such as SSR, SSG, image optimization, etc. And preview mode which is one of the advanced features can benefits our CMS a lot.

 ### Separate Server Side and Client Side State

 `React Query` is a server-state library, responsible for managing asynchronous operations between your server and client.
 So we create our own custom hooks deal with server data with `useQuery` and `useMutation`.